Karthik-Sunil-K/Hestia-official-app/README.md

 # hestia22

-Official mobile application for Hestia'22, the national level techno-cultural fest of TKMCE.
+Official mobile application for Hestia'22, the national level techno-cultural fest of TKM College of Engineering, Kollam.

 ## Getting Started